Tanz0rz/haxe-fmod/extension/examples/studio-api-common.md

 ## 1
 <!-- FMOD_STUDIO_MEMORY_USAGE -->
 FmodMemoryUsage has the same three fields in bytes.
-StudioSystem.getMemoryUsage, Bus.getMemoryUsage, and EventInstance.getMemoryUsage return it, or null on HTML5 where FMOD does not report memory.
+StudioSystem.getMemoryUsage, Bus.getMemoryUsage, and EventInstance.getMemoryUsage return it.
+Memory usage is native only (unsupported in HTML5), where FMOD does not report memory, so the call returns FMOD_ERR_UNSUPPORTED there and the getter null.
 ```haxe
 var usage = StudioSystem.getMemoryUsage();
 if (usage != null) {